rfhb/ctrdata/README.md

 #   for trials that have records in several registers
 # - Calculate trial start date
 # - Calculate simple status for ISRCTN
+# - Update end of trial status for EUCTR
 result %<>%
   filter(`_id` %in% dbFindIdsUniqueTrials(con = db)) %>%
   rowwise() %>%